 We counsel private equity funds on tax structuring.
 This includes transactional tax support for fund formations, as well as portfolio company acquisitions, operations, and dispositions.
 Fund representations complement our robust and well-known institutional investor tax services.

-Our team advises clients on the creation and operation of private and pooled investment vehicles, including mutual funds, hedge funds, real estate investment trusts (REITs), and other investment-related vehicles.
-We help financial services clients address their tax issues, including cost-basis reporting rules and other account-related taxes.
+Our team advises clients on all tax-related aspects associated with the creation and operation of private and pooled investment vehicles, including mutual funds, hedge funds, real estate investment trusts (REITs), and other investment-related vehicles.
+We also assist our financial service clients in addressing information reporting and related matters.

 Our group provides clients with international tax planning and tax optimization strategies.
 We counsel multinational taxpayers on tax jurisdictional issues, treaty application, antiavoidance rules, US antideferral regimes, tax rulings and holidays, repatriation planning, and withholding matters.